hoehermann/mpv-mpegts-truncate/README.md

 # mpv mpegts truncate

 Allows truncating a currently playing mpegts file.
-Currently allows truncating at the FRONT only.
-(Removing intermediate parts or truncating at the end can be implemented, too.)
 File is NOT completely rewritten/copied/muxed/encoded.
 File is edited directly on disk.